merry7cherry/Flow-Matching-trajectory-visualization/README.md

    - `--variational-forward-mean-latent-dim`: optional latent dimensionality override for VFMF (defaults to the VFM setting)
    - `--variational-forward-mean-kl-weight`: optional KL divergence weight override for VFMF (defaults to the VFM setting)
    - `--variational-forward-mean-matching-weight`: optional matching loss weight override for VFMF (defaults to the VFM setting)
+   - `--variational-forward-mean-modified-latent-dim`: optional latent dimensionality override for VFMF-M (defaults to the VFM setting)
+   - `--variational-forward-mean-modified-kl-weight`: optional KL divergence weight override for VFMF-M (defaults to the VFM setting)
+   - `--variational-forward-mean-modified-matching-weight`: optional matching loss weight override for VFMF-M (defaults to the VFM setting)
    - `--mean-flow-steps`: number of uniform inference steps used when sampling the mean flow (default: 1)

 ## Mean Flow